vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 5901

-Abbreviations employed in this list alone to bolvida to b AC.-Abhidbana-cintamani of Hema- K.-Kūrmapurāna.
+Abbreviations employed in this list alone to bolvida to b AC.-Abhidbana-cintamani of Hema- K.-Kūrmapurāṇa.

 candra (ed. by Böhtlingk, 1847).
 Kal.-Kalikāpurana, Adi-Adiparva of the Mahābhārata K.R.-Būhler's Kashmir Report (extra Ag.-Agnipurana.